Inviting Earth Ninjas to join us in making our world a cleaner, happier, better place!

 - A brief email recommendation from two references – ideal references would be from 1) someone that the applicant has worked with on a project, 2) teachers or 3) someone else that the applicant has been around for an extended duration of time (preferably not parents/family members).

 Frequently Asked Questions

 - Zemyna Foundation was set up with the mission to bring awareness of systems thinking by way of engaging children, youth and women in sustainability projects that do not have any adverse impact on the environment through their life cycle.
 Some examples of projects we have undertaken are tree plantation, vocational training of women to help them learn how to make bags out of old bed sheets etc.

 - What is Systems Thinking?
 What is The Earth Charter?

-- Systems thinking is simply understanding that in everything that we know of, exists as a system.
+- Systems thinking is simply an understanding that everything that we know of exists as a system.
 Each of its parts has an impact on the whole and that all of its parts are interconnected.
 The Earth Charter is a very important document that explains what we need to do to keep the planet healthy!
-Here is a link that you can refer to.

 - Who are/What is Earth Ninjas?